gurleendhod/AeroMeet/README.md

 Following are the known bugs of the web application:
 1. There could have been an onboarding screen for great user experience.
-2. An individual might not be able to signup and register themselves smoothly.
+2. An individual might not be able to signin using google.
+3. Forgot password option is disabled.

 [(Back to top)](#table-of-contents)